 Deaf people continue to be under- and unemployed at greater rates than their hearing peers.
-Employment rates have not increased from 2008 to 2017 (these data were collected before the impact of COVID-19).
+Employment rates have only increased slightly from 2008 to 2022.
 Deaf people with disabilities face even greater barriers and have lower employment rates, with the greatest barriers for deaf people that may need support with independent living skills and self care.